Redskins re-sign tight end Vernon Davis to 3-year contract - News 12 Now

 According to Davis’ Snapchat, it’s a three-year deal.
 The team announced the contract early Wednesday morning, March 8, 2017.
 (AP Photo/Alex Brandon, File)

-WASHINGTON (AP) — The Washington Redskins have re-signed tight end Vernon Davis to a three-year contract.

-Davis revealed the length of the deal on his Snapchat account late Tuesday night.
-The team announced the new contract Wednesday morning.
+Davis believes he can play for more than another half-decade and took a big step toward that goal by re-signing with the Washington Redskins on a three-year contract.
+The 33-year-old revealed the length of the deal on his Snapchat account late Tuesday night, and the team announced the new contract Wednesday morning.

-The 33-year-old Davis revitalized his career last season with Washington, starting 14 games and catching 44 passes for 583 yards and two touchdowns.
-In 11 NFL seasons, the Maryland product has 505 receptions for 6,424 yards and 57 touchdowns.
+The Washington native revitalized his career last season with the Redskins, starting 14 games and catching 44 passes for 583 yards and two touchdowns.
+In 11 seasons, the Maryland product has 505 receptions for 6,424 yards and 57 touchdowns.

+“I felt like I just fell in love with the game all over again,” he said.

 Davis was traded from the San Francisco 49ers to the Denver Broncos in 2015 and won the Super Bowl as a complementary player.
 The Broncos let him go, allowing him to sign with the Redskins last year.

+“I didn’t think I had anything to prove,” Davis said in January.
+“I know there was a lot of speculation about me being able to play the game still and a lot of people saying I was getting older and this and that.
+Of course that was fire.
+It fueled me to continue to go forward.”

-The D.C. native said after the season that he could see himself playing six more years.
-A picture posted to his Snapchat showing him on the phone and looking at his contract included the message, “A Redskin for three more years.”
+Davis posted a picture on Snapchat showing him on the phone and looking at his contract included the message, “A Redskin for three more years.”
+He said he wanted to play for his hometown team coming out of college and was hoping the Redskins would draft him.

+They never got the chance because San Francisco took him sixth overall in 2006.
+From there, Davis said his career included “peaks and valleys” and called returning to Washington a surreal experience.

 After the season, Davis said he felt like he did back in 2007 or 2008 and wasn’t as sore as in years past.
 His role was smaller than it was earlier in his career as Washington’s No. 2 tight end behind Jordan Reed, but injuries to Reed pressed Davis into No. 1 duties at times.